 We later visited what is considered to be the most important Monastery in the country, Erdene Zuu Monastery in Kharkhorin – the first Buddhist monastery in Mongolia which had up to 100 temples and 1,000 monks before the purges in 1937.
 Only three temples remained, alongside several statues and other items.

 A visit to the museum we camped next to – the Kultigen Monument, housing artefacts from the Turkish empire – set us on the way to the nearby Ugii Lake where we would relax all day and camp for one night.

 Ugii lake emits a calming atmosphere and invites you to explore it slowly.
 While it would take almost a day to walk around, it’s a great place to unwind and reflect.
 I count this as one of my most favourite spots in all of Mongolia.

 Day 16: Visiting Hustain National Park and Seeing Przewalski’s Horses

 We arrived at Hustain National Park in the afternoon to settle into a ger camp.
 This National Park is known for its rare Przewalski’s horses unique to Mongolia.
-It started off like a mad safari where we were expecting to see a Unicorn and in all honesty, I’m not crazy about horses, so when we finally tracked down a small group of them it was an anticlimax since we couldn’t actually get that close to them.
+When you finally track down a small group of them, it’s still hard to see their beauty up close as you can’t that close to them.